ilmarinen/multimedia/README.md

 at the command line.

 It will only attempt to build those targets if their respective dependencies have fresher timestamps.
-If for some reasona a dependency is missing, then make will throw an error.
+If for some reason a dependency is missing, then make will throw an error.

 ### Cython